ClonyPDF home

 Compliance differenceBuilt around visa-application portals, which run automated rejection checks before reviewBuilt around ICAO/ICP's general personal-photo standard used across several citizen-facing services

 1. Upload.
-Choose a recent photo from your phone or computer — even a plain, unedited selfie works.
+Choose a recent photo from your phone or computer — even a plain, unedited selfie works, as long as no filter or beautify mode was applied.

 4. Verify against requirements.
 Compare the result against the requirements table above, especially the digital file specs for your specific portal.